 - Better console output for CLIs ( and DC)

 - Bug Fixes

-Well, what's the point of monitoring your sites to find out about available updates, security relevant or not, and then not being able to easily apply those new versions of core, modules and themes to your remote sites.
+Well, what's the point of monitoring your Drupal sites to find out about available updates, security relevant or not, and then not being able to easily apply those new versions of core, modules and themes to your remote sites.
 Starting today, DRD offers you the framework to go full-circle and close that loop.
-It comes with a flexible framework to run site updates with a plugin based and therefore extensible system that fits into any existing and method - or helps you to build one if none was in place yet.
+It comes with a flexible framework to run site updates with a plugin based and therefore extensible system that fits into any existing workflow and method - or helps you to build one if none was in place yet.

 The way it works - and yes this is far too complex to explain all details in an overview post - is that we broke it down into 6 phases which are highly configurable, customisable and extensible.
 The phases are:

 We always need to know where to find the project that should be updated.
 This is not about the live site, of course DRD knows exactly where that belongs to.
 Here we're interested in the project that exists somewhere for purposes and if there wasn't one, a plugin to grab a copy from the production server is also provided as one of the options.
 Other choices are and a static local copy somewhere in the file system.
 Other plugins to support more VCSs will follow as the requirement will be demonstrated.

 How should the updates being applied to the working copy that the previous phase helped us to make available.
 DRD currently supports , drush make or directly copying updates into the Drupal working directory.

 What should be done when new code got applied to your Drupal code base?
 That depends on your Drupal sites and deployment methods.
 You may have to run database updates, flush cashes, export new configuration, sync your features or what ever else, you name it.
 As a first plugin DRD supports the LakeDrops workflow for Drupal 8 and you should consider that as a blue print which can help you to write your own process plugin.